Guide to child trailers

-When cycling with a cycle trailer you will need to ride even further out from the kerb as you are a wider load.
-Also ride at least a metre away from car doors too.
+When cycling with a cycle trailer you’ll need to ride even further out from the kerb as you are a wider load.
+Ride at least a metre away from car doors, too

 Julie Rand, Cycling UK cycle instructor and mum of two

 Different trailer brands have slightly different attachment technology, but the vast majority work on the principle that you fit a coupling to your bike’s rear axle quick-release and the trailer is attached to this via a long articulated arm.
 There will almost certainly be an extra retaining strap connecting trailer arm to bike frame for added security.

 If you have more than one bike, or a trailer that will be towed by different people, choose a trailer type where you can buy additional hitches.